WalmartSolutions/Asteria.rip/README.md

 **Asteria.rip - https://discord.gg/UYbdCrzUzX**

 # Why?
-Bro just fuqing get better obf and authhhhhh.
+I was bored and the auth didnt get better since the first crack version i have made but never released.
+Also if any of ya are planing onto making a paid client, just get a fuqing good auth and obf.
 Besides that It's good af so I approve.

 GUI Bind: F8 (Bruh)